tatub1/MedPower/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of MedPower is to calculate power or sample size to detect natural direct effects for causal mediation analysis.
+The goal of MedPower is to calculate power or sample size to detect natural indirect effects for causal mediation analysis.

 ## Installation